KisleyLabAtCWRU/fcsSOFI/fcsSOFI_README.txt

 Data Prepreation:

-Your data must come in the form of tiff files.
-You can use multiple files imaging the same point, the code will string them together.
+Your data must come in the form of tiff files or mat files.
+(If using tiff, must assign useTiffFile = 1) You can use multiple files imaging the same point, the code will string them together.
 If you have ran your data before and have the background corrected (BC) .mat files, this can also be used.
 	If you with to run data with different setting, this will save a lot of time